Deploy Odoo 19 on Ubuntu 24.04 with PostgreSQL, Nginx, and DeployHQ

 find ${BACKUP_DIR} -type f -mtime +${BACKUP_DAYS} -delete

-Make script executable and create cron job:
+Make the script executable and schedule a nightly cron:

 sudo chmod +x /opt/odoo/backup.sh